Dralnu, Lich Lord

 Legendary Creature — Zombie Wizard

 If damage would be dealt to Dralnu, sacrifice that many permanents instead.

-Tap: Target instant or sorcery card in your graveyard has flashback until end of turn.
-Its flashback cost becomes equal to its mana cost as you play it.
-(You may play that card from your graveyard for its flashback cost.
-Then remove it from the game.)
+: Target instant or sorcery card in your graveyard has flashback until end of turn.
+The flashback cost is equal to its mana cost.
+(You may cast that card from your graveyard for its flashback cost.
+Then exile it.)